cobbman/sage-extended/README.md

 Here's a breakdown of what I've changed:

 SCSS
-- custom SCSS for generating colors and classes
+- custom SCSS with a "MainColors" array which will auto-generate helper classes for buttons and backgrounds (see `assets/styles/common/_variables.scss`
 - helper classes for components on mobile devices

 JS